Syrup-2005/Comp2042-CW2025/ReadMe.md

 4. Score Label implemented but not working correctly

-21st November 2025
+5. Ghost Piece has been implemented but the visual updates for collision and allignment are off due to offset of board

+21th Novemeber - 27th Novemeber
-5. Refactoring SimpleBoard.java into smaller files (Failed)
+6. Refactoring SimpleBoard.java into smaller files (failed)
     - This was done to fulfill SOLID Principles as SimpleBoard handles too many different responsibilities
+    - I shouldve been able to refactor this file but I took too much time and it kept getting more and more complex as I linked the files

     * Changes:
       - Extracted all matrix operation methods in SimpleBoard.java into BoardState.java